 The mosquitoes used by Alastair Mackie to outline the world’s coasts on a plain white board in Mosquito Coast (2002) come from the malaria research laboratory at the Division of Cell and Molecular Biology at Imperial College London (Fig 2).
 The fragility of thin borders formed by a delicately assembled line of single mosquitoes belies the difficulty humans have encountered since antiquity in trying to overcome malaria’s formidable defences and superb adaptation.
 Mosquito Coast testifies to an army of malaria-bearing mosquitos encircling land masses and islands to symbolically entrap the world.

 At the dawn of the twenty-first century, Mackie’s map puts us on notice that the malarial mosquito loaded with its most feared pathogen still commands worldwide attention.
 Each year millions of people die from malaria.
 Over vast regions, human health continues to suffer and national economies fail.
-Although malaria is a potent threat only in the tropics, it remains a disease without borders, with sporadic cases occuring in returning travellers and immigrants in advanced nations.
+Although malaria is a potent threat only in the tropics, it remains a disease without borders, with sporadic cases occurring in returning travellers and immigrants in advanced nations.
 The absence of national boundaries in Mosquito Coast signify the porous permeability of malaria’s distribution.
-Where it had not been reported previously, de novo malaria now occurs ocassionally in northern Australia.
+Where it had not been reported previously, de novo malaria now occurs occasionally in northern Australia.